Ayoubslh/Sanned/README.md

 ---

 ## Project Overview
-Sanned is a cross-platform app for discovering, creating, and managing missions.
+Sanned is a mobile app for discovering, creating, and managing missions.
 It features offline-first sync, location-based discovery, and a robust backend API.

 ---